gvwilson/thirdbit/src/fiction/bear/index.md

 his face as expressionless as ever.

-At that same moment, a few blocks away, a hairy, long-armed figure slurped the last of his tea in a small shop on the edge of the Dog's Market.
+At that same moment, a few blocks away, a hairy, long-armed figure slurped the last of his chai in a small shop on the edge of the Dog's Market.
 He was the shop's only customer—a few people had stuck their heads in after he had taken a table, but all had decided to go elsewhere.
-The shop's tea blender glowered behind his counter, arms folded.
+The shop's chai blender glowered behind his counter, arms folded.

 "Ah… Delicious.
 My compliments on your blend."